Building in a flood plain

 Environment Agency - Flood risk assessment: local planning authorities (external website).

-Developments in areas susceptable to flooding in Ipswich - additional information is available the Ipswich Borough Council - Development and Flood Risk Supplementary Planning Document (SPD)
+Developments in areas susceptible to flooding in Ipswich - additional information is available the Ipswich Borough Council - Development and Flood Risk Supplementary Planning Document (SPD)